St. Frances of Clinton

 Some soldiers can’t adjust to life back home, so they sign up and return to active duty combat.
 In 1969, my cousin Michael left the jungles of Vietnam and chose the concrete jungle of Hell’s Kitchen, New York to live and work.

 West 48th Street, between 10th and 11th avenues, at that time, was certainly a war zone.
-Empty and crumbling buildings were refuge for junkies, prostitutes and criminals.
+Empty and crumbling buildings were a refuge for junkies, prostitutes, and criminals.
 The streets were not safe.

 The Brother’s, former warriors, would not be intimidated and little by little they began to reclaim the West Side – brick by brick – soul by soul.